okdistribute/hyperdrive-ui/readme.md

-# hyperdrive-explorer
+# hyperdrive-ui

-Explore the contents of a [hypedrive](http://github.com/mafintosh/hyperdrive) in the browser.
+Explore the contents of a [hyperdrive](http://github.com/mafintosh/hyperdrive) in the browser.

 ## TODO

+- [ ] download button
 - [ ] ui work
 - [ ] selective file or folder download